JetBrains/intellij-sdk-docs/topics/tutorials/github_template.md

 All you have to do is click the <shortcut>Use this template</shortcut> button on the GitHub project page (you must be logged in with your GitHub account).
 After that, the GitHub Actions workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc.

-Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].
+Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA](https://www.jetbrains.com/idea/download).

 For more details, please refer to the [IntelliJ Platform Plugin Template][gh:ippt] project documentation.